pesto-students/exercise-day-2-segment-1/README.md

 - rishabh1403 - some author
 - Add your entry after this line
 - add after this line
-- vineetvk01 - JK Rowling
+- vineetvk01 - JK Rowlings